lokodata/mobile-development-flutter/README.md

 # Mobile Development using Flutter

-This repository focuses on learning Mobile Development with Flutter by creating different project tutorials.
+This repository focuses on learning Mobile Development with Flutter by developing projects from different tutorials.

 ## Table of Contents